giacecco/my-shadow/README.md

 - GitHub says that anonymous gists like the ones used by *my-shadow* [are never deleted](https://help.github.com/articles/creating-gists/#creating-an-anonymous-gist) but they may change their mind.

 The way the keypairs are not password protected is also a weakness, as it requires the user to be strict in limiting access to the files.
-However, we thought that the effort required of the user to store each reader's secret key password until the day the key is handed over to the reader would have added a level of complexity that was worse than the complication of the current solution.
+However, we thought that the effort required of the user to store each recipient's secret key password until the day the key is handed over to the recipient would have added a level of complexity that was worse than the complication of the current solution.

 ## Disclaimer

 GPG security is great, but no encryption is safe forever. *my-shadow* uses GPG's strongest possible, 4096 bit RSA keys, but as computers become more powerful and inexpensive someone some day will be able to crack open your *my-shadow* feed.
-Moreover, you may make silly mistakes, such as share any of your readers' private keys in the clear on the Internet, e.g. sending the key to them by email etc. Don't try to blame me when something goes wrong and your Shadow is unveiled.
+Moreover, you may make silly mistakes, such as share any of your recipients' private keys in the clear on the Internet, e.g. sending the key to them by email etc. Don't try to blame me when something goes wrong and your Shadow is unveiled.

 ## Licence
 *my-shadow* is released under the MIT licence, see [here](LICENSE).